tushar5526/tushar5526.github.io/content/blog/just-enough-bazaar-to-be-dangerous.md

 - bzr
 ---

-Last year I wrote a blog post about how to migrate from [Bazaar](https://bazaar.canonical.com/en/), a distributed version control system, originally developed by Canonical, to git.
+Last year I wrote a blog post about how to [migrate away from Bazaar](/blog/migrate-a-repository-from-bazaar-to-git/), a distributed version control system, originally developed by Canonical, to git.